 - Place the ciabatta into the top of the preheated oven and bake for 15 – 20 minutes.
-The bread is baked when it is golden and crusty and the cheese is meltingly bubbly on top.
+When it turns golden and crusty and the cheese is meltingly bubbly on top it is done!

 - While the ciabatta is baking pour yourself a long, cool glass of your favourite drink!

 - As soon as the ciabatta is baked remove from the oven.
-Also scoop any melted cheese that has escaped from the bread back on top.
+And scoop any melted cheese that has escaped from the bread back on top.

 Because I love cheese, especially when it is melted, I could probably eat this everyday.
 I prefer savoury over sweet anyday.
 Especially when it has the salty kick of olives.

-To serve, place on to a wooden board and slice the ciabatta across, dividing each half into 5 or 6 pieces.
-Pass around to delighted guests.
+Finally to serve, place on to a wooden board and slice the ciabatta across, dividing each half into 5 or 6 pieces.
+And enjoy the reaction as you pass these around to your guests.

 If you have enjoyed this recipe for Baked Cheese Olive Ciabatta Bread you may also enjoy these:

-While baking from scratch is something I enjoy, quick easy recipes, or in some cases assemblies, are essential to have on hand.
-Whether we are rushed off our feet with the busyness of life, or the opposite, too hot or tired to contemplate ‘cooking’, we all need a stash of no fail, easy recipes.
-As soon as they are assembled and baked, we can breath a collective sigh of relief, take a deep breath and enjoy our time together.
+While baking from scratch is something I enjoy, quick easy recipes are also an essential to have..
+Whether we are rushing around with the busyness of life, or the opposite, too hot or tired to contemplate ‘cooking’, we all need a stash of no fail, easy recipes.
+After assembling and baking, we can breath a collective sigh of relief, take a deep breath and enjoy our time together.

-Whatever you are making, baking or even assembling in your kitchens, remember to have fun.
-Food tastes better when shared and the hostess is relaxed!
+So, whatever you are making, baking or even assembling in your kitchens, remember to have fun.
+Because food tastes better when shared and the hostess is relaxed!